 With the declaration of a stock dividend, there is no actual increase in the value of shareholders’ funds.
-What actually gets affected is the price of a stock in the same manner as in the case of cash dividends.
-When the stock dividends are declared the price of stock often increases, but as the stock dividend increases the number of outstanding shares and therefore the value of the company remains the same hence it results in the dilution of market value per share.
+What gets affected is the price of a stock in the same manner as in the case of cash dividends.
+When the stock dividends are declared, the stock price often increases, but as the stock dividend increases, the number of outstanding shares and, therefore, the company’s value remains the same; hence, it dilutes market value per share.
 Since the overall market capitalization remains unchanged, the stock dividend does not impact shareholders’ net worth.
 However, it can generate liquidity for shareholders.
-Since the number of shares increases, shareholders can sell someshares while retaining balance.
+Since the number of shares increases, shareholders can sell some shares while retaining the balance.

 Journal Entries for Stock Dividend

-Genius Inc. have 10,000 common shares outstanding and declares a 10% stock dividend.
+Genius Inc. has 10,000 common shares outstanding and declares a 10% stock dividend.
 The par value of a stock is $10.
-Market value if is $100.
+The market value is $100.
 Pas journal entry for its accounting